backdrop-contrib/slick/README.txt

 - Field collection, to have more complex layout with Media.
 - Color field, to colorize slide background invidually.
 - Block reference to have more complex slide content for Full screen/width skins.
-- Entity translation, to have translated files with Media.
+- Entity translation, to have translated file and translate links with Media.